-The second practical reality bounding the pay-for-priority has to do with the potential size of the pay-for-play market -- both in terms of the revenue potential and in terms of the number of paid-priority business relationships.
-First, unless network owners are blocking certain Web traffic outright (and thus extracting blackmail revenues in the above-discussed pay-for-play model), it isn't clear at all that content providers would be willing to pay for this form of accelerated delivery, when services like local caching (so called "CDNs" or content-delivery and permitting the normal flow of commerce in the basic or non-tiered services.
-The existence of business class does not slow the flight for those who buy airline or train seats in coach.
-Overnight delivery of letters by UPS or FedEx does not slow the deliveries by the US Postal Service."
+The second practical reality bounding the pay-for-priority has to do with the potential size of the pay-for-play market -- both in terms of the revenue potential and in terms of the number of paidpriority business relationships.
+First, unless network owners are blocking certain Web traffic outright (and thus extracting blackmail revenues in the above-discussed pay-for-play model), it isn't clear at all that content providers would be willing to pay for this form of accelerated delivery, when services like local caching (so called "CDNs" or content-delivery networks) are sufficient to deliver low-cost, quality streaming video.
+If we assume that the practical user-experience difference would be sufficiently superior to local caching, it is not then clear how much more a content provider would be willing to pay to achieve this prioritized difference.
+Today, this entire market for this "geographic prioritization"